Unification of Flavor SU(3) Analyses of Heavy Hadron Weak Decays: Introduction

 The rest of this paper is arranged as follows.
 In Section II, we briefly summarize the SU(3) properties of various inputs.
-In Section III, we give the results for $B/D\to PP$ in the TDA and IRA methods to set up the notation.
-Then we provide results for $B/D \to PV, VV$ and discuss some points specialized to these decays.
-In section IV, we carry out a similar analysis for $B_c \to DP, DV$.
-In section V, we discuss beauty/charm baryon decays into an octet baryon and an octet pseudo-scalar meson.
+In Section III, we give the results for $B \to PP$ in the TDA and IRA methods to set up the notation.
+Then we provide results for $B \to PV, VV$ and discuss some points specialized to these decays.
+In section IV, we give the results for $D \to PP, VV, PV$ in the TDA and IRA methods.
+In section V, we carry out a similar analysis for $B_c \to DP, DV$.
+In section VI and VII, we respectively discuss beauty and charm baryon decays into an octet baryon and an octet pseudo-scalar meson, while for beauty baryon decays we also consider the final states containing a decuplet baryon.
 The expanded amplitudes and relations given these sections are useful for a global analysis when enough data is available in the future.
-In section VI we summarize our results.
+In section VIII we summarize our results.
 In the Appendix, we give the relations for different parametrizations in TDA and IRA methods for bottom and charmed baryon decays.